01Ekta/ARTGAN/README.md

 ![image](https://github.com/user-attachments/assets/50173d24-41eb-4854-89da-ffb6b5b02868)

 ## What is GANs (Generative Adversarial Networks)?
+Generative Adversarial Networks (GANs) are a type of machine learning model that consists of two neural networks: a generator and a discriminator.
+Generator tries to creates fake data from random noise anf tries to produce data that looks like real data.
+Whereas, Discriminator evaluates whether the data is real or fake. and tries to distinguish between real data and data produced by the generator.
+The generator and the discriminator compete relentlessly in a zero-sum game to outsmart each other.

+The generator and discriminator are trained together in a competitive process. generator aims to create data that can fool the discriminator and discriminator aims to correctly identify real vs. fake data.
+This adversarial process continues until the generator produces highly realistic data.

 ![image](https://github.com/user-attachments/assets/5ccce639-e0da-4f86-b79e-a3562082edfc)
 <p align="center"><b>Figure 1:</b> GANs Architecture</p>

+GANs have a wide range of applications: Image Generation, Data Augmentation, Image-to-Image Translation, Video Generation Super-Resolution, Text-to-Image Synthesis.

 ### 1.)
 Generator Model
 This model create synthetic images from random latent vectors and aims to produce increasingly realistic images over successive iterations.
 Works in tandem with the discriminator, which evolves concurrently to distinguish real from generated content.
 It utilizes transposed convolutional layers for upscaling latent vectors progrssively.
 Then, Batch normalization and ReLU activation introduce non-linearity for complex feature creation.
 Final Layer employs a Tanh activation function to ensure pixel values fall within the valid range of [-1, 1].